ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

 Quickstart Using the Ray Jobs CLI
 =================================

-In this guide, we will walk through the Ray Jobs CLIs available for submitting and interacting with a Ray Job.

 .. note::

   The Jobs API is in beta and may change before becoming stable.

+In this guide, we will walk through the Ray Jobs CLI commands available for submitting and interacting with a Ray Job.

+To use the Jobs API programmatically via a Python SDK instead of a CLI, see :ref:`ray-job-sdk`.

 Setup
 -----